oskumd2/ReConECT_UI/README.md

 # ReConECT_UI
 UI for ReConECT

-## How to develop on your local environment
+## How to develop the app in your local environment

 Dowload db_data, rag_data folder on your root directory: folder available on Google Drive (https://drive.google.com/drive/folders/1Fl1vmiF3LYT4yNfc8pgcdeCtSNPx08zO?usp=drive_link)